 - Breakfasts and dinners, except one dinner on Day 4

 - All Scheduled Activities and Brewery Visits

-Not Included: Gratuities to your guides, personal expenses, and travel to and from destination.
+Not Included: Travel to and from destination, most lunches unless otherwise indicated, beer with meals, personal expenses, and optional gratuities to local staff and your guide.
 Travel insurance is also not included, though we highly recommend it.
 Check out our Travel Insurance page for more information.

 While the general trip itinerary will remain the same, the actual restaurants, hotels, and activities listed are subject to modifications.
 Changes that are out of our control are common — restaurants close or lose their amazing chef, a winery changes their visiting hours, a hotel gets remodeled, etc. You are entrusting us to create an outstanding vacation for you and so it is possible we may take the liberty of making necessary changes to the itinerary that will improve your overall trip experience.
 If there is any one experience that is going to make or break your trip, please discuss this with us in advance.

 We meet in the early afternoon in Brussels, allowing you to arrive that morning or on a prior day as you wish.
 Getting to our meeting place at the hotel in Brussels from the airport or train station is easy and we will provide complete information in your Pre-Departure Packet.

 Our adventure ends in Brussels mid afternoon on our final day.
 You can extend your stay in Brussels, hop on a return flight home, or easily take a train wherever your next adventure lies!